At the time of our last full, published article, 27 of the 139 plumbing

 Negotiate for the best possible warranty.
 On any remodeling job, obtain

-at least a one-year written warranty on materials and workmanship.
-(You
+a written warranty on materials and workmanship for at least one year.

-might even be able to get one for a repair job if you explain that other
+(You might even be able to get one for a repair job if you explain that

 Find out how much of the contract price you can withhold until the job